ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 is equal to the length of the IP address, the receiver of this capsule is allowed to send packets from a single source address.
 If the prefix length is less than the length of the IP address, the receiver of this capsule is allowed to send packets from any source address that falls within the prefix.
+If the prefix length is strictly less than the length of the IP address in bits, the lower bits of the IP Address field that are not covered by the prefix length MUST all be set to 0.
 {: spacing="compact"}

 If any of the capsule fields are malformed upon reception, the receiver of the